Remembering Kobe Bryant’s Streak Of 50-Point Games In 2007

 Final Stats: 50pts, 6rebs, 3asts, 3stls (17-35 fg, 4-9 3pt, 12-14 ft)

 60 VS THE GRIZZLIES

-4 days after celebrating his back-to-back 50 point games, Kobe Bryant tied Elgin Baylor’s 45 year old record and joined him, Wilt and MJ as the only players to ever score 50+ in 3 straight games after dropping 60 on the Memphis Grizzlies.
-The 60 was a franchise record against the Grizz and 4 more than his 56 – in just 3 quarters – against the club back in 2002.
+Four days after celebrating his back-to-back 50 point games, Kobe Bryant dropped 60 on the Memphis Grizzlies, tied Elgin Baylor’s 45-year-old record and joined him, Wilt and MJ as the only players to ever score 50+ in three straight games.
+The 60 was also a franchise record against the Grizz and four more than his 56 — in just three quarters — against the club back in 2002.

-If averaging 58.3 points a game over 3 wasn’t amazing enough, Bryant was also shooting 54% while scoring more than half the Lakers points during the streak.
+If averaging 58.3 points a game over three wasn’t amazing enough, Bryant was also shooting 54% while scoring more than half the Lakers points during the streak.

 Final Stats: 60pts, 5rebs, 4asts, 0stls (20-37 fg, 3-7 3pt, 17-18 ft)

 One night after making history against the Grizzlies, Kobe joined Wilt as the only player in NBA history with four consecutive 50-point games.